telefon2232/Leetcode_Benchmark/README.md

 ```

 ### Profiling
-After compile prifile command to create CPU-profile for analyze (**Carefully!** each test run 10 second and we will get 10*700=7000second run.).
+After compile prifile command to create CPU-profile for analyze (**Carefully!** Each test run 10 second and we will get 10*700=7000second run).
 ```bash
 ./profiling riscv64
 ```